Heneros/microservice-booking/README.md

 ## Modules
 - api-gateway
-- users (for only admin and users)
+- users (for only admin and users and etc)
-- auth (registration, login, resend email, reset-password, request-resend-password)
+- auth (registration, login, resend email, reset-password, request-resend-password and etc)
 - booking
 - payment
 - notifications (SMTP module to send email to users)